 - Air filtration systems will require the use of MERV 13 filters or greater. - Mechanical ventilation requirements have been aligned to ASHRAE 62.1. - Ventilation, minimum exhaust rates and air classification tables have been added.
-Title 24 Strikes Again: New Standards Effective January 2020 for California Businesses By Daniel Mejia

 Changes to the 2018 California Building Code (CBC) / International Building Code (IBC): - Due to changes in the seismic load calculation in the 2019 CBC, most buildings will see an approximate 10-25% increase in their steel designs. - Fire sprinkler systems are needed for all Group A-1 occupancies, and all stories from the Group A-1 to the exit discharge level.
 For example, if you have an A-1 occupancy on the 5th floor, then all 5 floors to the ground floor exit need to be sprinklered. - Fire retardant wood sheathing and framing are now allowed in exterior walls not exceeding 2hr rating in Type III and Type IV buildings. - The biggest occupancy change in the 2019 CBC since the 1940's code is the change from the traditional Business (B) occupancy from 1 person for every 100 square feet to now 1 person for every 150 square feet.
 For call centers, the updated code added a 1 person for every 50 square feet category.
-The 1 person per 150 square feet will reduce required stair widths and number of exits in traditional office building design. or email us at info@hughesmarino.com. □ Daniel Mejia is a senior project engineer at Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases with offices across the nation.
+The 1 person per 150 square feet will reduce required stair widths and number of exits in traditional office building design.
+So what does this mean to you as a business owner?
+Rising costs of construction.
+The severity will vary from project to project, and our Hughes Marino Program, Project and Construction Management team is happy to help you analyze the impacts!
+For more information, or to see what we're doing to help clients navigate and stay ahead of the code changes, please call 1-844-662-6635 or email us at info@hughesmarino.com.
+Daniel Mejia is a senior project engineer at Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases with offices across the nation.
 Contact Daniel at 1-844-662-6635 or daniel.mejia@hughesmarino.com to learn more.

-Daniel Mejia Senior Project Engineer Hughes Marino hughesmarino.com 20 Deadline Quickly Approaching for Private Companies to Adopt the New Lease Accounting Standard, ASC 842 By Ed Muna are now in the final stretch for private companies to meet the deadline for the implementation of the new accounting standard, ASC 842.
+Daniel Mejia Senior Project Engineer Hughes Marino 19 | WORK+SPACE.® Deadline Quickly Approaching for Private Companies to Adopt the New Lease Accounting Standard, ASC 842 By Ed Muna e are now in the final stretch for private companies to meet the deadline for the implementation of the new accounting standard, ASC 842.
 Issued by the Financial Accounting Standards Board (FASB) in 2016, ASC 842 goes into effect in January 2021 for private companies, and requires businesses to record lease obligations that are longer than one year on the balance sheet as a liability and asset.
-Prior to the change, these obligations were only recorded on the income statement Having spent the past few years working with public companies that needed to adopt the new standard by the first guarter of 2019, we know how challenging this process can be.
+Prior to the change, these obligations were only recorded on the income statement.
+Having spent the past few years working with public companies that needed to adopt the new standard by the first quarter of 2019, we know how challenging this process can be.
 Fortunately for private companies, we are leveraging this experience to guide and share the insights we have learned.
 Here are seven tips for private companies who need to work to implement this new standard.
 1. Benefits Gained Will Go Beyond the Balance Sheet